Moving

 Moving Inventory Checklist (Bill of Lading Format)

-Updated July 2026
+Updated August 2026

 If you're hiring movers for an interstate move, you'll likely encounter a document called a "bill of lading" — a federally standardized inventory format that records the condition of your belongings before the move.
 Having your own inventory ready ahead of time, in a compatible format, makes this process faster and protects you if anything gets lost or damaged along the way.